tomekregulski/cards/README.md

 ## Cards

 This project is part of Stephen Grider's course on Elixir and Phoenix, which I am currently taking and coding along.
 I have created a repo for it, solely for the purpose of my own learning as I approach a new programming language.
-I do not present this as my own work, though I may modify it as I gain comfort in working with ELixir.
+I do not present this as my own work, though I may modify it as I gain comfort in working with Elixir.

 ## Installation